 The Federal Reserve or the Fed is the central bank of the United States of America.
-The Federal Reserve is a network of 12 regional Federal Reserve banks, but the Fed’s power centre is in its New York bank.
+The Federal Reserve is a network of 12 regional Federal Reserve banks, but the Fed’s power center is in its New York bank.

-The Fed’s Liabilities: Commercial banks’ reserves, government deposits and mostly dollar bills
+The Fed’s Liabilities: Commercial banks’ reserves, government deposits, and mostly dollar bills

 The Fed Assets: Emergency discount loans to banks and government securities.

 The Money Supply is influenced mostly through manipulation of bank reserves.
 The Monetary base is equal to the currency in circulation plus the bank reserves.
 The Money Supply is a multiple of the monetary base (MB).

 Federal Reserve Policy Tools

 The Fed requires that commercial banks keep a certain amount of reserves with them, this is usually a percentage of the bank’s total assets.
 Usually – 10% but it’s rarely used because it’s too ineffective.

 The Federal Reserve acts as a lender of last resort.
 They used this tool extensively to lend to banks during the 2008 financial crisis.

 Open market operations involves the buying and selling of securities in the open market.
 This is very similar to the Quantitative Easing policy used during the 2008 financial crisis